-At the February 7, 2008, Quarterly Meeting FTA was also informed that two challenges were filed (State and Federal courts) with regard to the proposed relocation of entrance 3 of the 72nd Street Station.
-The State Court dismissed the state challenge in May 2008.
-The challenge filed in Federal Court is under NEPA and names FTA, MTA, and DHA.
-The FEIS identified the location of entrance 3 within a building; the proposed location is on the sidewalk of the northeast corner of 72nd Street.
+FTA was also informed that two challenges were filed (State and Federal courts) with regard to the proposed relocation of entrance 3 of the 72nd Street Station.
 MTA's Real Estate is coordinating efforts with legal representatives of FTA Region 2 to resolve this issue.
-Subsequent investigation by DHA has identified an option which would eliminate the need to locate entrance 3 on the sidewalk.
-A bank of elevators in a building is being considered.
-This option was presented at a community board (Community Board 8) meeting in August 2008 and was favorably received.
-Environmental Assessment will be conducted for the location.
+An option eliminating entrance 3 in the sidewalk was presented at a community board (Community Board 8) meeting in August 2008 and was favorably received.
 On September 12, 2008, a draft Environmental Assessment Schedule was presented to the FTA Regional Office for review.
-On March 31, 2009, FTA provided comments to MTACC on the revised Environmental Assessment.
-MTACC subsequently responded to the FTA on April 7, 2009.
-The FTA subsequently approved the final environmental assessment on May 18, 2009.
-The document was publicly released in June 2009.
-All comments will be required by July 1, 2009 and issuance of a FONSI is anticipated on August 1, 2009.
+After reviews, comments and resubmittal, FTA approved the final environmental assessment on May 18, 2009.
+The document was publicly released in June 2009 with all comments due by July 3, 2009.
+The comments will be compiled and submitted to FTA in August 2009.
+It is anticipated that the FTA will issue a Finding of No Significant Impact (FONSI) in September 2009.
 [Ref: SAS-A02-0208]